Spellfire: Gameplay

-Spellfire can accommodate any number of players with no need for changes to the rules.
-The players try to put six Realms cards into play, and can play one per turn.
-Holdings cards can be played on a Realm (one per Realm) to give it special qualities that help defend it from attack.
-Heroes, Wizards, Clerics, Monsters, Spells, Magic Items, Artifacts, Allies and Events are used to defend a player's realms and also to attack the realms of other players.
-After a realm is successfully attacked, it is considered razed and turned face down, and can only be restored through the use of other cards.Realms - Realms represent kingdoms, cities, and empires from the AD&D worlds that have sided with the player in question.
+Spellfire allowed for any number of players without a need for any rule changes.
+The players win by getting six Realms cards into play, and are able to play one each turn.
+Players can play one Holdings cards onto each Realm to add special qualities that help defend it from attack.
+Players use cards for Heroes, Wizards, Clerics, Monsters, Spells, Magic Items, Artifacts, Allies and Events to defend realms and also to attack the realms of other players.
+After a successful attack on a realm, it is considered razed and the Realm card is turned face down, and can only be restored through the use of other cards.Realms - Realms represent kingdoms, cities, and empires from the AD&D worlds that have sided with the player in question.
 The game can be won only by playing realms.
 It is common for a player's opponents to attack his realms or to destroy them by other means, such as spells or events.
 Realms are played in a pyramid-shaped formation and must be played from front to back; i.e., the first realm played goes at the top (or point) of the pyramid, the next two go in the spaces below that (left then right), and the last three go in the spaces below that.
 These spaces are typically labeled by letter, with the first space "A" and the last "F".
 In other words, the formation looks like this: